Logan-Roelofs/personal-blog-website/content/postToBe/sccm_powershell.md

 By using the `-Option Constant` flag, we are making these variables immutable, meaning that they cannot be changed once they are set.
 This is useful for defining constants that will be used throughout the script, following the DRY principle (Do Not Repeat Yourself).
 The benefit of using constants is that they provide a single point of control for values that are used multiple times in the script, allowing us to use the variables with certainty that the value will not change.

-It is important to note that we are not repearing values.
-Insted they are two types of variables here that can be diferent from each other:
+It is important to note that we are not repeating values.
+Instead they are two types of variables here that can be different from each other:

 - Logging purposes: AppName, AppVersion
 - Program purposes: AppDisplayName, AppDisplayVersion